 PAUL SALMON, Chairman

 Paul Salmon is Chairman of Rockhouse Hotel, a thirty four room boutique hotel located on the cliffs of Negril, Jamaica.
 Rockhouse is consistently ranked one of the top resorts in the Caribbean.
 In 2014 Rockhouse won the ”Caribbean's Leading Boutique Hotel” prize at the World Travel Awards.
 Paul oversees all aspects of the hotel’s positioning, marketing and operations.
-Paul is the Managing Partner at Miss Lily’s, the celebrated Jamaican restaurant group with two locations in downtown New York.
+Paul is the Managing Partner at Miss Lily’s, the celebrated Jamaican restaurant group with four locations; two in downtown New York, Dubai and its newest addition at the brand new Skylark Negril Beach Resort in Jamaica.
 Additionally, Paul is a founding and operating partner of Joe’s Pub LLC, one of New York's most renowned live music and performance venues, located at the Joseph Papp Public Theater.
 Also located at the Public Theater, he is an operating partner at The Library restaurant.
 Paul also serves as a Board Member for City & Country School located in New York’s West Village where his children attend.

 PETER B. ROSE, President